Burisma: Operations

-Burisma's primary operations are in Ukraine, supplemented by activities in Germany, Mexico, Italy, and Kazakhstan.
-It holds 35 gas production licences in Ukraine in the Dnieper-Donets, Carpathian, and Azov-Kuban Basins.
-Exploration and production activities are carried out at eight sites in five regions.
-Burisma also provides natural gas well services, including hydraulic fracturing.
-Burisma plans to build a liquefied petroleum gas (LPG) plant in Kharkiv with a capacity of 50,000 tonnes per year.
+Burisma's primary operations were in Ukraine, supplemented by activities in Germany, Mexico, Italy, and Kazakhstan.
+It held 35 gas production licences in Ukraine in the Dnieper-Donets, Carpathian, and Azov-Kuban Basins.
+Exploration and production activities were carried out at eight sites in five regions.
+Burisma also provided natural gas well services, including hydraulic fracturing.
+In 2019, Burisma planned to build a liquefied petroleum gas (LPG) plant in Kharkiv with a capacity of 50,000 tonnes per year.

 In 2016, Burisma was the second largest privately owned natural gas producer in Ukraine after DTEK, accounting for 26% of all natural gas produced by privately owned companies and more than 5% of total gas production in Ukraine.
 According to the company, it produced 1.3 e9m3 of natural gas in Ukraine in 2018.

-In Kazakhstan, the company has provided drilling services to KazMunayGas and its subsidiaries, including at the Urikhtau gas field.
-In Italy, Burisma develops three geothermal power projects in partnership with Gesto Investimento e Gestão.
+In Kazakhstan, the company provided drilling services to KazMunayGas and its subsidiaries, including at the Urikhtau gas field.
+In Italy, Burisma developed three geothermal power projects in partnership with Gesto Investimento e Gestão.

 Burisma's subsidiary Esko-Pivnich operates in the Kharkiv Oblast, and Pari operates in Western Ukraine (Lviv, Ivano-Frankivsk and Chernivtsi oblasts).
 KUB-Gas operates in Luhansk Oblast, GasOilInvest in Poltava Oblast, and Nadragasvydobuvannya in Dnipropetrovsk Oblast.
 Burisma also owned KrymTopEnergoServis, a company which leased three gas deposits in Crimea.
 However, after annexation of Crimea by the Russian Federation, KrymTopEnergoServis ceased operation as Burisma subsidiary.

 Corporate matters

 Ownership

-Burisma Holdings is owned by Brociti Investments Limited, a Cyprus-based company owned by Ukrainian former politician and businessman Mykola Zlochevsky.
+Burisma Holdings was owned by Brociti Investments Limited, a Cyprus-based company owned by Ukrainian former politician and businessman Mykola Zlochevsky.
 Zlochevsky was minister of natural resources under Viktor Yanukovych, then president of Ukraine.
 Brociti Investments acquired Burisma Holdings in 2011.
 Before that acquisition, Mykola Zlochevsky and Mykola Lisin each owned a 50% interest in Burisma Holdings.
 Lisin, a Ukrainian politician, died in a traffic accident in 2011.

+In 2012, a study of Burisma done by the Anti-Corruption Action Center revealed that the true owner of Burisma was billionaire-oligarch Ihor Kolomoisky.
+Kolomoisky held a controlling interest in Burisma.